thedevsafaf/C-Tutorial-Programs/README.md

 12. simple_factorial.c - to find the factorial of a given no.
 13. first_3_n_powers.c - to find the first,second,third powers of n (n , n*n, n*n*n)
 14. lcm.c - to find the lcm of two numbers
-15. gcd.c  to find the gcd of two numbers
+15. lcm_gcd.c - to find the gcd of two numbers